ZTMowrer947/course-directory-api/README.md

       - `description` (required) - The description of the new course.
       - `estimatedTime` (optional) - The estimated time that the course will take.
       - `materialsNeeded` (optional) - The set of needed materials for the course.
-    - Successful status code: `201`, returns no content
+    - Successful status code: `201`, returns created course
     - Possible failure codes:
       - `400`: If body validation fails.
       - `401`: If authentication credentials are not provided or the provided password is incorrect.